Alweendo Amungulu

-Rear Admiral Alweendo Paulus Amungulu is a Namibian military officer who's serving as the Commander of the Namibian Navy.
+Rear Admiral Alweendo Paulus Amungulu is a retired Namibian military officer who served as the Commander of the Namibian Navy.
 He was appointed the Commander of the Namibian Navy in September 2020.
 Prior to that he served as Commander of Naval Operations(CNO) with the rank of Rear Admiral(JG).

 Career

 Exile

 Admiral Amungulu joined SWAPO in Angola in 1979 where he undertook his Secondary schooling in Kwanza Sul at the Namibia Education Centre.
-Between 1981 to 1984 he trained in the German Democratic Republic and earned his diploma in Auto mechanics and deployed as a mechanic at a SWAPO transit camp at Viana outside Luanda, Angola.
+Between 1981 and 1984 he trained in the German Democratic Republic and earned his diploma in Auto mechanics and deployed as a mechanic at a SWAPO transit camp at Viana outside Luanda, Angola.
 In 1985 he was appointed as the Road construction secretary at Kwaza Sul.
 He would join the People's Liberation Army of Namibia under SWAPO in 1987 and received military training at the Tobias Hainyeko training centre in Lubango, Angola and specialized as a signaler.

 NDF career

-Rear Admiral Amungulu's career in the Namibian Defence Force started in 1990 as a Corporal in the policy, plans and operations department as a Field Intelligence Operative Officer, he would then after be promoted to the rank of Lieutenant.
+Rear Admiral Amungulu's career in the Namibian Defence Force started in 1990 as a corporal in the policy, plans and operations department as a Field Intelligence Operative Officer, he would then after be promoted to the rank of lieutenant.
 In 1995 he was part of the first group of ten Army officers sent to Brazil as Naval Pioneers led by Phestus Sacharia and consisted of officers such as Peter Vilho and Sinsy Nghipandua.
 He obtained a Diploma in Naval Science in 1998 upon completion of his studies, he was then promoted to the rank of Navy Lieutenant and later promoted to Commander until 2010.
 At the commissioning of the Namibian Defence Force Maritime Wing in 1998 he was appointed as the Chief of Staff Intelligence.